Relief from Persecution

 The time came when Herod decided to suppress the church.

 Herod might have unleashed a mass persecution, but instead he arrested only one man, James the brother of John.
 James and John belonged to Jesus' inner circle, which also included Peter.
 Herod's arrest of James was therefore an attempt to cripple the church by striking down a leading figure.
 James was killed "with the sword."
 In other words, like John the Baptist, he was beheaded.
-Jews viewed this manner of death as utterly disgraceful.
 Perhaps Herod hoped that by killing James he would frighten the other leaders into silence.

 Delighted, the Jewish leaders loudly praised Herod for moving against the church.
 Their approval was exactly what he wanted.
 He therefore stepped up the persecution, singling out Peter as his next target.

-Herod put Peter under heavy guard.
-He assigned no less than sixteen soldiers—four quaternions with four men each—to the task of watching Peter.
+While the king waited, he put Peter under heavy guard.
+No less than sixteen soldiers—four quaternions with four men each—were assigned to the task of watching the prisoner.
 All sixteen remained with him at all times.
-During the night, each quaternion took guard duty for four hours while the other three slept.
+During the night, each quaternion took guard duty for four hours while the other three slept.23

 Pondering a Question